rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

    </section>
   <section id="s2-4-2">
    <h4>Part&nbsp;B – 3D&nbsp;shapes</h4>
     <p>You will be asked a series of questions related to 3D&nbsp;shapes.
 For each question, choose the letter that matches the shape displayed in the box.
-You have 3 minutes to complete the set of questions.</p>
+You have 3&nbsp;minutes to complete the set of questions.</p>
     <div class="panel panel-careers">
   <header class="panel-heading">
    <h5 class="panel-title">Example</h5>